Goliath Season 3: A Means to an End

 Amazon Studios

 This brother and sister duo are not shy about playing games and taking risks.
 They almost play at being a couple.
-“No-one understands us, except us…” she says, then he purrs like a panther as she draws pleasure from some seriously sadistic role play.
-They both have a mutual fetish for some dangerous toast-making activities.
+“No-one understands us, except us…” she says, then he purrs like a panther as she draws unknown pleasures from some sadistic role play — well, a mutual fetish for dangerous toast-making activities, anyway.
 Let’s hope that bath is properly earth-bonded.

 Shadowplay